-When comparing a yeast infection vs UTI, while some of the symptoms might seem similar, they’re actually very different infections.
-In this blog, we’ll break down what the differences are between the two infections and several other related infections that fall under the umbrella term vaginitis.
+Yeast infections and urinary tract infections (UTIs) can have similar symptoms, but they’re actually very different infections.
+In this blog, we’ll break down the differences between the two infections and several related infections that fall under the umbrella term vaginitis.

 What is vaginitis?

-More commonly, vaginitis is caused by irritation relating to sexual activity.
-While it isn’t a sexually transmitted infection, your partner’s natural chemistry can influence the balance of yeast and bacteria in your vagina.
+Vaginitis may also be caused by irritation due to sexual activity.
+This type of irritation is not caused by a sexually transmitted infection, but your partner’s natural chemistry can influence the balance of yeast and bacteria in your vagina.

 What is a yeast infection?

-While yeast infections most commonly occur vaginally, they can also infect the penis and scrotum, causing redness or irritation.
-Yeast infections can also occur in the mouth, throat or tongue.
-This is commonly known as thrush.
+While genital yeast infections most commonly occur in women, they can also cause inflammation of the head of the penis, called balanitis.
+Yeast infections can also occur in the mouth, throat or on the tongue.
+This is known as thrush.

-Symptoms of yeast infections include thick, clumpy discharge or a whitish coating in and around the vagina.
-This can cause irritation that includes itching, burning and redness in and around the vaginal area.
-Extreme irritation can lead to a burning sensation when urinating, which is one reason a yeast infection can be mistaken for a UTI.
+Symptoms of vaginal yeast infections include thick, clumpy discharge and itching, burning and redness of the vulva.
+Some women may also experience a burning sensation when urinating, which is one reason a yeast infection can be mistaken for a UTI.

-Yeast infections can be treated with antifungal medicine, which can be obtained over the counter or from a doctor’s prescription.
+Yeast infections can be treated with antifungal medicine, which can be obtained over-the-counter or with a doctor’s prescription.
 It’s important to finish whatever course of medication you take, even if your symptoms go away.

 What is bacterial vaginosis?

-Bacterial vaginosis is a form of vaginitis that occurs when the healthy bacteria in the vagina are thrown off balance.
-Anything that changes the chemistry or pH balance of the vagina can cause fluctuations in bacteria levels that can lead to infection.
-Like yeast infections, bacterial vaginosis is not a sexually transmitted infection, but your partners’ genital chemistry can possibly lead to a disruption of your own chemistry.
+Bacterial vaginosis is a form of vaginitis that occurs when normal bacteria in the vagina are thrown off balance.
+Anything that changes the chemistry of the vagina can cause too much growth of bacteria, leading to infection.
+Like yeast infections, bacterial vaginosis is not a sexually transmitted infection, but it is more common in women with multiple or new sexual partners.

-Bacterial vaginosis doesn’t always have symptoms, but when it does, it commonly includes a strongly smelling discharge, which can be white, gray or greenish.
+Bacterial vaginosis doesn’t always have symptoms, but when it does symptoms may include a strong-smelling, “fishy” discharge, which can be white, gray or greenish.
 Bacterial vaginosis can also cause irritation, itching or discomfort, including a burning sensation when urinating.

-Bacterial vaginosis is easily cleared up with antibiotic pills, creams or gels.
-These treatments typically have to be prescribed by a doctor.
+Bacterial vaginosis is treated with prescription antibiotic pills, creams or gels.

 What is trichomoniasis?

-While trichomoniasis is considered a kind of vaginitis, it’s different in that it’s the only infection considered to be sexually transmitted.
+While trichomoniasis is considered a kind of vaginitis, it’s different in that it is sexually transmitted.
 This is because trichomoniasis (or trich, as it’s commonly known) is caused by a parasite that is carried in sexual fluids, including semen, pre-ejaculate and vaginal fluids.

-The infection is often asymptomatic, so many carriers of the infection may not know they have it.
-When symptoms do occur, they typically include vaginal or urethral discharge with an unpleasant smell, painful urination, frequent urges to urinate, vaginal spotting or bleeding, burning or itching around the vagina, redness or swelling of the vagina and a burning sensation after ejaculation.
+The infection is often asymptomatic, so many carriers do not know they have it.
+When trichomoniasis symptoms do occur, they typically include vaginal or urethral discharge with an unpleasant smell, painful urination or intercourse, vulvar burning, itching, redness or swelling and a burning sensation after ejaculation.

 What is a UTI?

 So, if a UTI is different than vaginitis, what is it?
-A UTI is an infection that affects the urinary tract system, which can include the bladder and urethra.
+A UTI is an infection of the urinary tract, which includes the bladder and urethra.

-UTIs are very common and occur when bacteria from the genital or anal areas enter the urethra.
-This can occur during sexual activity when bacteria from your or your partner’s fingers, genitals, anus or sex toys makes contact with the urethra.
-UTIs can also be caused by chlamydia or gonorrhea infections.
+UTIs are very common and occur when bacteria (usually from the colon) enter the urethra.
+UTIs are not sexually transmitted but they can be associated with sexual activity.
+During sexual activity, for instance, bacteria from you or your partner’s fingers, genitals, anus or sex toys make contact with the urethra.
+Chlamydia and gonorrhea, two common STDs, can also infect the urinary tract.